TACC/linux_hook/README.md

 <br>

-Example of a mini code to use hook_linux to intercept open() in libc.so.
+Example of a mini code to use hook_linux to intercept the open() in libc.so.

 ``` C
 #include <stdio.h>